okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/apps/index.md

 * If Single Logout is supported by the application and the `slo` object is provided in the request, the `spCertificate` object must be present.
 * When you update an application, if you don't specify `slo` or `spCertificate` the existing configuration persists.
-* When you associate the application with `inlineHooks`, you should [create SAML Inline Hooks](/docs/concepts/inline-hooks/#inline-hook-setup) first, then pass the created Inline Hook IDs.
+* When you associate the application with `inlineHooks`, you should [create SAML Inline Hooks](/docs/concepts/inline-hooks/#inline-hook-setup) first, and then pass the created Inline Hook IDs.

 ##### Supported values for custom SAML app